 ANSWER: At the present time, memberships may only be renewed on an annual basis.

 ANSWER: You need to purchase any items you missed during your absence.
 You can obtain back issues of desired publications through our Company Store.
 Please keep in mind that the Society eventually does run out of printed stock for The Sentinel and the annual calendars (and for books that are no longer printed).
-The further back in time an item is desired, the higher the risk that it may be out of stock.
+The further back in time a desired item is, the higher the risk that it may be out of stock.
+Most issues of the magazine are available by digital download.
+These downloads comprise a decade of issues.
+Go to the Company Store and select (The) Sentinel in the left-hand frame to see the magazines which are available.

 ANSWER: Members may send their change of mailing or email address (and/or phone(s)) by email (preferred) or mail.
 Send via e-mail to our address change email account.
 For mail, see the question above "How can I contact the Society...".
 Please provide your member number as well as your new contact information.
 Not only do we need a current member mailing address for The Sentinel and other mailings from the Society, but also your member number and current address are used as an integral part of the discount validation process when purchasing items from our Company Store.
 We certainly do not want to lose any of our members nor cause our members any difficulties in obtaining appropriate discounts when making purchases.

 It is important that we have your current email address on file as well.
 There are ideas being considered, such as an electronic newsletter as an example, that will be sent out only by email.
 So if you have an email address, please let us know.
 And if you change your email address, let us know that as well.